(III) On a level billiards table a cue ball, initially at rest at... | Channels for Pearson+

 1

-Identify the relationship between the angular speed required for rolling without slipping (ω_C) and the linear speed (v₀).
-For a ball to roll without slipping, ω_C = v₀ / R, where R is the radius of the ball.
+Identify the relationship between the linear velocity (v_CM) and the angular velocity (ω) when the ball starts to roll without slipping.
+The condition for rolling without slipping is v_CM = Rω, where R is the radius of the ball.

-Understand that as the ball skids, there is kinetic friction acting on it which causes a torque that changes the ball's angular speed and a frictional force that changes the ball's linear speed.
+Use the rolling without slipping condition to find w_C in terms of v₀ and R. From the condition v_CM = Rω, and knowing the initial conditions, set up the equation v₀ = Rw_C.

-Set up the equations of motion considering the forces and torques acting on the ball.
-Use Newton's second law for translation (F = ma) and rotation (τ = Iα) where F is the frictional force, m is the mass of the ball, a is the acceleration, τ is the torque, I is the moment of inertia, and α is the angular acceleration.
+Substitute ω₀ from step 2 into the rolling condition to find v_CM when the ball starts to roll without slipping.
+Use the equation v_CM = Rω₀.

-Solve these equations to find the new linear velocity (v_CM) when the ball starts to roll without slipping, which occurs when the condition v_CM = ω₀ * R is met.
+Calculate v_CM using the relationship v_CM = R * 1.10w_C and the expression for w_C from step 3.

 Verified video answer for a similar problem: